open-dynamic-robot-initiative/udriver_firmware/doc/build_instructions.rst

 When starting CCS for the first time, you have to specify a workspace location.
-Note that this "CCS workspace" is just where CCS stores its configuration and is not related to the workspace directory that is described above (i.e. the CCS workspace doesn't need to be in this directory).
+Note that this "CCS workspace" is just where CCS stores its configuration and is not related to the location of the source code (i.e. the CCS workspace and the location of the firmware source code should be in different directories).

 Build Instructions